 How much is too much CBD?

-Most of the time, too high doses of CBD will result in dry mouth and lethargy.
-Although the risk of overdosing on CBD is low, the potential adverse effects include:
+The most common potential side effects of high doses of CBD are dry mouth and lethargy.
+The risk of overconsuming CBD is low, but the potential adverse reactions include:

 - Dry mouth